Soysauc/TWINext/README.md

 Eventually we will continue and then integrate this application with Salesforce, Stripe, and other 3rd party applications.
 The purpose is to be quick and improve code quality as well as SEO.

 4/10/2023 ContactUs page

+4/13/23 Footer + Tawk To, Privacy-Policy, Started WhoWeAre but will take a bit because of inline styles and the calls to WordPress.
+The inline styles also will present a headache so I will need to filter through a lot of trash.

+Other issues were in regards to the dependencies regarding the UI, HEADER, COLORS, AND css.ts files.
+Those aren't easily migrated.
+Bear in mind work will need to be done.